 Plus, models are not static and will change over time – by solving one set of problems you create another down the line, you’ll rely on rules until they no longer become workable and efficient relationships will eventually become inefficient.

-With OD it’s vital to remember it’s not about finding the Holy Grail.
-There is no one finite answer but rather a series of small wins over a period of time.
+With OD it’s vital to remember it’s not about making things perfect.
+There is no one definite answer, but rather a series of small wins over a period of time.
 However, there are three defined models that are useful to look at:

 This model is based on the idea that before you introduce a change your organisation must be prepared for change and motivated to change.
 Lewin has defined it as unfreezing, changing and refreezing.

 Unfreezing - In order to change, old behaviours must be unlearned and individuals within your organisation should be encouraged to shake things up.
 Lewin calls this unfreezing – motivating and preparing people for change while at the same time minimising resistance to change.